Children & Youth Religious Education

-Children spend their Sunday morning with younger children in an enhanced Storytime offering that allows for aspects of Spirit Play to be included.
+Children spend their Sunday morning with younger children in an enhanced Storytime in our Childcare space.

 Note: Our Fall registration for this offering at this time is too small to offer it every week though we plan for it.
 Whenever three K-5th grade children are attend, we will offer this class.
 On other Sundays, see the Religious Educator for worship kits for the Sanctuary or if they wish, they can be included in Childcare.